JimLynchCodes/Triplex-Testing-Guidebook/README.md

 <div name="No Manual Testing"></div>
 ### No Manual Testing
 Manual testing can be a huge drain on time and resources.
 Of course you may not remove manual testing *entirely*, but not having a whole QA team of manual testers and shortening the QA time can be hugely beneficial to an organization in terms of saving potentislly burned cash and being more nimble with changes, bug fixes, and releases.
+In general, whenever you see an opportunity for manual testing instead try to write an automated test for it.

 <div name="Living Documentation"></div>
 ### Living Documentation